-- Implementation of new Family of Schools support model (FOS Leaders and Teacher Leaders) to provide district and school-based support in the Four Pillars of Educational practice (curriculum design, instruction, assessment, and social emotional learning) - Launch of new Literacy 44 eBook to enhance teachers' instructional repertoire and understanding of best practices in literacy instruction (oral language, reading, writing). - Development and implementation of a District Assessment Handbook and related District in-service opportunities to increase the consistency and quality of teachers' assessment practices from K-12 - Year 2 of the Changing Results for Young Readers will continue to focus on early reading intervention with a specific objective of enhancing oral language development in primary students; school teams of K/1 teachers and Speech and Language Pathologists will participate in the 7 part teacher inquiry series; in addition, this year secondary teams of classroom teachers and special education staff will collaborate on an Adolescent Reading focus within the Changing Results initiative. - The implementation of the Choices Intervention classes, the Mountainside Secondary School, and the expansion of Career and Distributed Learning programs has increased the sense of belonging for students and provided an expanded description of student success and achievement - The expansion of Board Authority Authorized Courses over the past three years (33) has enabled students and teachers to provided enhanced opportunities for personalized learning experiences.
+- Implementation of new Family of Schools support model (FOS Leaders and Teacher Leaders) to provide district and school-based support in the Four Pillars of Educational practice (curriculum design, instruction, assessment, and social emotional learning) - Continued implementation of the Literacy 44 eBook to enhance teachers' instructional repertoire and understanding of best practices in literacy instruction (oral language, reading, writing). - Development and implementation of a District Assessment Handbook and related District in-service opportunities to increase the consistency and quality of teachers' assessment practices from K-12 - Year 3 of Changing Results for Young Readers (CR4YR) will focus on developing a system-wide understanding of the core components of literacy instruction in the primary grades; the in-service series in 2015 will continue to promote Indigenous Principles of Learning, Self-Regulation, Teacher Inquiry, Formative Assessment practices, and the need for more collaborative models of intervention for the full continuum of learners. - The implementation of the Choices Intervention classes, the Mountainside Secondary School, and the expansion of Career and Distributed Learning programs continues to increase the sense of belonging for students and provided an expanded description of student success and achievement - The expansion of Board Authority Authorized Courses to 102 available courses has enabled students and teachers to provide enhanced opportunities for personalized learning experiences.